kuannie1/RedisProxy/README.md

 **Time Complexity: O(number of keys)** because every existing key has to be operated on.

 ## Instructions for how to run the proxy and tests
-I couldn't get the application running independently without an IDE due inexperience with maven and docker.
+I couldn't get the application running independently without an IDE due to inexperience with maven and docker.

 Instructions for running the test cases:
 1. Make sure you have java JDK 8 and Netbeans installed.
 Accept the License Agreement and look for the right operating system to download the bundle [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk-netbeans-jsp-142931.html).